 If the seating capacity for an event is very limited, venues may not offer free companion tickets.

 Some attractions do offer discounts, special access or free carer entry but do not advertise this.
 Contact companies to check if they offer companion discounts or free entry.
 Or ask in person if buying tickets on the day.

 Most UK cinemas accept a CEA Card.
 This gives you free entry for 1 companion when you buy a cinema ticket.
 Check if you’re eligible and register for the card online or by post.
 It costs £6 for a year.

 The National Trust lets you bring 1 or 2 carers or companions for free.
-You can organise free entry on the day or get an Essential Companion card.
-The companion card is slightly easier.
-You simply show it when you arrive and your companion or PA will get free entry straight away.
-If you’re not a National Trust member, you’ll still need to pay for your own entry.
+You can ask for free carer entry on the day or get an Essential Companion card.

 If you’re eligible for a Disabled Persons Railcard, you can get a third off the travel cost for you and your companion.
 The Disabled Persons Railcard website also includes discounted offers on attractions, accommodation and restaurants.